-What are rules/guidelines for participation?
+What are the rules/guidelines for participation?

-Each participant is requirement to submit one comparison.
+Each participant is a requirement to submit one comparison.
 Comprising of two photographs: one contemporary, one historical.
 You must provide the details of the historical photo, including the name of the photographer and the title of the photograph (if possible) because of copyright.
 Each comparison should be accompanied by a brief (100 -200 words) statement, explaining the content and location of the photographs, and describing the meaning of the comparison and how it relates to the theme of the exhibition.